cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

   - Logs are collected from an individual program running in a YARN container.

-  - YARN containers have their own local log files.
+  - YARN writes the log messages emitted by containers to files inside the container.

-  - CDAP logs are published to Kafka.
+  - In addition, CDAP programs publish these messages to Kafka.

   - The Log Saver Service (*Log.saver*) is configured to read log messages from Kafka.
-    Log.saver reads the messages from Kafka, buffers and sorts them in-memory, before persisting them to HDFS.
-These messages are written to files corresponding to the programs the log messages belong to.
+    Log.saver reads the messages from Kafka, groups them by program or application, buffers and sorts them in memory, and finally persists them to files in HDFS.
+Each of these files corresponds to one program or application, depending on how the grouping is configured.
+(This is set by the property :ref:`log.publish.partition.key

-  - Metrics are created based on the results of the pipeline, and passed to the Metrics Service.
+    <logging-monitoring-writing-logs-to-kafka>`, described :ref:`below
+    <logging-monitoring-configuring-the-log-saver-service>`.)

+  - In addition to persisting logs to files, the Log.saver also emits metrics about the number of log messages emitted by each program.
+These metrics can be retrieved by querying the :ref:`CDAP metrics system <http-restful-api-metrics>`.

   - For security, the files written out to persistent storage in HDFS have permissions set such that they are accessible only by the ``cdap`` user.

-  - Log.saver also emits metrics for each *info, debug,* or *error* message received.
-This helps in monitoring the amount of logs emitted by applications, application's programs, system services, etc. and can be retrieved by querying the :ref:`CDAP metrics system
-    <http-restful-api-metrics>`.

 .. figure:: /_images/logging/logging-framework-simple.png
     :figwidth: 100%